tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ## Bonus: Projectile Knockback
 Duration: hh:mm:ss

 It wouldn't be bad if the projectile did something to the player before we implement player HP, stats, etc., in future codelabs.
-For now, it could knockback the player with a given force and time.
+For now, it could knock back the player with a given force and time.

 ### ElectricProjectile
 We need two parameters to have the knockback configurable: